karina23-page/break-and-fix/README.md

 **Movie Journal** is a full-stack web application that allows movie enthusiasts to catalogue their favorite films, manage custom posters, track memorable scenes, and write detailed reviews.

-While the application itself is feature-rich, **the primary objective of this repository is to demonstrate a production-grade, automated CI/CD and Infrastructure-as-Code (IaC) workflow**—from bare-metal AWS provisioning to zero-downtime Kubernetes deployments.
+**The primary objective of this repository is to demonstrate a production-grade, automated CI/CD and Infrastructure-as-Code (IaC) workflow**—from bare-metal AWS provisioning to zero-downtime Kubernetes deployments.

 ---